vivid-planet/comet/.changeset/clever-radios-share.md

 ---
-"@comet/cms-admin": minor
+"@comet/cms-admin": patch
-"@comet/cms-api": minor
+"@comet/cms-api": patch
 ---

-Prevent Creation of second Home Page
+Prevent the creation of a second page

--   Add a check in Admin and API to mark `/.../home` paths as reserved